Monica-Coira/music_playlist_explorer/README.md

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+Shout out to Isabella Marin and the TA's for helping me during my project!